everve/slsplay/README.md

 #### Material example app

-To give a more tangible feel for the architecuture experiment we will use an event organization site with the following requirements:
+To give a more tangible feel for the architecture experiment we will use an event organization site with the following requirements:

 The application example used will be that of VIP Event platform, so users can create an event and schedule it. they can invite friends via email and friends on receipt of the event can confirm their attendance.